Belmont (WA)

 Belmont has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified 23 projects likely influencing this region.
-Notable projects include Perth Airport New Runway, Belmont Oasis Leisure Centre Redevelopment and Upgrades, Wyndham Hotel Ascot (250 Great Eastern Highway), and Bel-Air Apartments - Great Eastern Highway.
-The following details those most relevant.
+Twenty-three projects have been identified by AreaSearch as potentially impacting the area's performance.
+These include major initiatives such as the Perth Airport New Runway project, the Belmont Oasis Leisure Centre Redevelopment and Upgrades, the Wyndham Hotel Ascot (250 Great Eastern Highway), and the Bel-Air Apartments - Great Eastern Highway.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.